 The locals here are extremely helpful and approachable.
 They will go out of the way to help you if you are stuck in any kind of problem.
 So, don’t hesitate to take help from the locals if required.

-Since Jalori pass well connected by public transports.
+Since Jalori pass well connected by public transport.
 It is completely safe to travel to Jalori pass in local and HRTC buses.

 Though I would like to mention a few things you need to be careful about.

 - Hiking near Jalori- While hiking anywhere in the forests near Jalori make sure you complete your hike before the dark or Himachal in general, there have been instances of bears being spotted along with the other wild animals.

 - Winters are better in a group – During winters if you happen to hike around Jalori pass then make sure you are with someone or if alone don’t trek all alone be in the vicinity of some group.

 - Solo Travellers, inform someone– If you are travelling solo, then please inform somebody at the place you are staying so that they know where to look for you in case of any unfortunate event.